► Full reveal soon at the 2018 Geneva motor show

 Strip away the matt-finish camouflage and bustle-back boot disguise, and it’s increasingly apparent that much of the show car’s style will indeed be mapped onto the road car.

 Although it borrows its clean surfaces and design cues from the two-door AMG GT coupe, it shares more in common with the engine room of the current E-class family.
 And, yes, that includes the E63’s sledgehammer V8 bi-turbo.
 Hallelujah!

 TBC, but it’s likely, yes.
 The concept car was branded under Mercedes’ EQ Power+ badge, which is also applied to its hybrid F1 powertrain.

 Whether it’ll be assisted by an electric motor or not, the same ‘hot-in-vee’ twin-turbo V8 we know and love from the two-door AMG GT (and C63, and E63) will be under the long bonnet, pushed as far back as possible against the firewall for optimum weight distribution.

 Expect the same nine-speed automatic transmission, too, with or without hybrid ancillaries.
 While a two-tier range (as per the AMG GT) is likely, with a 500bhp-ish ‘regular’ model and a 600bhp S version with 4Matic four-wheel-drive, there may also be a further base model variant with a smaller six-cylinder powerplant.

-Will the AMG GT4 have boot space as well as knee room?
+Mercedes AMG GT4: boot space and knee room?

 There should be space for four suitcases under that hatchback tailgate, which may sport a motorised spoiler on its bootlip, unlike the show car.